-Other than the above three, you can also join Actors Centre Australia (ACA), which is renowned in the industry.
+Besides the above three, you can also join Actors Centre Australia (ACA), renowned in the industry.
 It follows an industry-focused and practical approach that has helped to produce exceptional talent like Jonathan LaPaglia and Rose Byrne.

 The Western Australian Academy of Performing Arts (WAAPA) and the National Institute of Dramatic Art (NIDA) usually hold acting auditions in November every year in most territories and states of Australia.

 Perform Australia has admissions in February and July, with auditions conducted in the months before the start of the programme.
 The Victorian College of the Arts (VCA) auditions take place in November and early December.

 To get detailed information, you must visit the respective websites of these institutions.